BigMurph619/Emerald-Murphmon/readme.md

 # Specific Game Rules

-1. You may pick any mon you want in the lab that is 555 BST or lower.
+1. You may pick any mon you want in the bag that is 555 BST or lower.
 You may keep its held item. **No legendaries allowed.** If you evolve into a Pokemon that is over 555 BST, you may use that Pokemon so long as it aligns with Ability rules.

-2. All items are allowed in the lab.
+2. All items and moves are allowed in the initial wild fight AND rival fight.

 3. Pivoting:
-    - You may catch up to 3 total unique mons from any area (they can be all from one area, all different, or a combination), pick which one you want to run between those 3 and lab mon.
-You may keep items held by Pokemon.
+    - You may catch up to 3 total unique mons from any area prior to the Aqua Grunt in the forest (they can be all from one area, all different, or a combination), pick which one you want to run between those 3 and bag mon.
+You may keep items held by these Pokemon.
-    - You must pivot before the first trainer fight after the lab.
+    - You must pivot before the Aqua Grunt in the forest.
+You may fight trainers freely prior to the Aqua Grunt.
 You may NOT pivot again until the Safari Zone.
-    - You may receive EXP from 1 wild mon prior to fighting the first trainer but you MUST run the mon that received EXP and avoid receiving additional EXP from wilds at all costs.
+    - You may receive EXP from 1 wild mon prior to fighting the Aqua Grunt but you MUST run the mon that received EXP and avoid receiving additional EXP from wilds at all costs.
     - You may use any Mon at the front of your party until you lock in your pivot.
 (If a mon dies of poison outside of battle AND you have another Pokemon in your party the run may continue but the poisoned Pokemon is Permadead)
     - You may catch 1 free favorite each.
 You may catch a second of the same favorite but it will count towards your 3 pivots.
     - Banned ability mons don't count towards your catches UNLESS you want to keep its held item (This may only be done once.
 You may not farm multiple items off of the same illegal mon).

-4. "Brock Buddy":
+4. "Brawl Buddy":
-    - You may catch a second Pokemon to fight with in the Pewter City Gym only
+    - You may catch a second Pokemon to fight with in the Dewford City Gym only
-    - This must be the first Pokemon you encounter on the route 2 Grass AFTER Viridian Forest.
+    - This must be the first Pokemon you encounter in Dewford Cave.
     - There are no restrictions[Illegal abilities/BSTs allowed].
     - Catch the first encounter or bust.
-    - Brock Buddy may faint but your primary Pokemon cannot.
+    - Brawlbuddy may faint but your primary Pokemon cannot.
-    - You may use Brockbuddy to lead fights, multiple swaps, or any way you see fit **EXCEPT using illegal moves.**
+    - You may use Brawlbuddy to lead fights, multiple swaps, or any way you see fit **EXCEPT using illegal moves.**

 5. All hidden items are allowed.
-You may only obtain step items once each.

-6. All found, traded and gifted TMs are allowed (No purchasing TMs) - all move tutors are allowed (i.e. mega punch/kick guys after mt.
-Moon). - **No HMs.**
+6. All found, traded and gifted TMs are allowed (No purchasing TMs) - all move tutors are allowed. - **No HMs.**
     - You may only relearn Sketch once from the move relearner.
     - You may use Sketch multiple times if you receive the move in any other capacity.
     - You are allowed to throw balls to scout.
 BUT, if you accidentally catch a mon while Sketch scouting you must release it and not take its item.
 You may use flutes so long as they don't impact the battle (i.e. wake up sleep, cure confuse, etc.) to scout moves for Sketch.

-7. You must beat Misty before “Dig” Rocket.
+7. You must fight Brawley before traveling north of Slateport

 8. You must beat Lt.
 Surge before entering Rock Tunnel.